andr-ew/nest_/README.md

 ## including

-you can pull in nest either by copying the required module files into your script's `/lib/nest` folder, including them like so:
+you can integrate the lib either by copying the required module files into your script's `/lib/nest` folder, including them like so:

 ```
 include 'lib/nest/core'